 Private learning centers (Hagwon)

-Korean parents emphasize a lot in their children’s education and English, which has led to the opening of thousands of post-school Hagwons across the country.
+Korean parents emphasize their children’s education and English, which has led to the opening of thousands of post-school Hagwons across the country.

 Although there are thousands of hagwons, most of them are franchises or part of big businesses.
-10-15 such groups own and run over nearly two-thirds of the private education sector in Korea!
+Ten to fifteen such groups own and run nearly two-thirds of the private education sector in Korea!

-Most people work in major cities like Seoul, Busan, Incheon, Daegu, Suwon, Daejeon, Ulsan, Jeju, etc.
+Most people work in cities such as Seoul, Busan, Incheon, Daegu, Suwon, Daejeon, Ulsan, and Jeju.

 These private learning centers operate once the schools are over, so the timing is usually from 2 pm to as late as 10 pm.